department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

     <span class="heading-level-3 vads-u-margin-right--1p5"><i class="fas fa-phone"></i></span>
   </div>
   <div class="vads-u-flex--1">
-  You and/or your representative can speak with the reviewer on the phone.
+  You and/or your representative can request an informal conference so that you can speak with the reviewer by phone.
 You can tell them why you think the decision should be changed and identify errors.
   </div>
 </div>